-Periodic homogenisation problems for nonlinear singular stochastic PDEs that require renormalisations are also natural questions to investigate, as it involves understanding the interactions between two singular limiting procedures -- homogenisation and renormalisation.
-It has been treated in the case of dynamical $\phi^4_2$ in \cite{st_homo_phi42, homo_pphi2} very recently.
+Periodic homogenisation for nonlinear singular stochastic PDEs that require renormalisations are also natural questions to investigate, as they involve understanding the interactions between two singular limiting procedures -- homogenisation and renormalisation.
+The case of dynamical $\phi^4_2$ has been treated in \cite{homo_pphi2, st_homo_phi42}.
 In that model, the ansatz is relatively simple via standard Da Prato-Debussche method.
-This is no longer the case for the generalised parabolic Anderson model in 2D, where even for \eqref{e:gPAM_constant} with constant coefficient Laplacian, one needs a nontrivial ansatz provided by the theory of regularity structures (\cite{rs_theory}) or para-controlled distributions (\cite{para_control_SPDE}).
-The regularity structures framework also extend to situations of variable coefficients with sufficient regularity (see \cite{rs_manifolds, SPDE_variable_nontrans}), in particular covering the solution theory for \eqref{e:gPAM_formal} for every fixed $\eps$.
+This is not the case for the generalised parabolic Anderson model in 2D, where even for \eqref{e:gPAM_constant} with a constant coefficient Laplacian, one needs a nontrivial ansatz provided by regularity structures \cite{rs_theory} or para-controlled distributions \cite{para_control_SPDE}.
+The regularity structures framework also extends to situations of variable coefficients with sufficient regularity (see \cite{rs_manifolds, SPDE_variable_nontrans}), in particular covering the solution theory for \eqref{e:gPAM_formal} for every fixed $\eps$.

-However, the solution theories so far do not give uniform-in-$\eps$ control of the solutions, mainly because there is no uniform-in-$\eps$ Schauder estimate for the Green's function of $\d_t - \lL_\eps$.
-The key to the proof of Theorem~\ref{thm:main} is to identify a suitable ansatz to complete a fixed point problem for \eqref{e:gPAM_formal} that is uniform in the homogenisation parameter $\eps$.
+However, the solution theories so far do not give uniform-in-$\eps$ control of the solutions, mainly because there is no uniform-in-$\eps$ Schauder estimate for the Green's function of $\d_t - \lL_\eps$, and because the ansatzes from homogenisation (two-scale expansion) and singular stochastic PDEs (Taylor-like expansions from regularity structures or para-controlled distributions) are not easily compatible with each other.
+The key to our proof of Theorem~\ref{thm:main} is to identify a suitable ansatz to complete a fixed point problem for \eqref{e:gPAM_formal} uniformly in the homogenisation parameter $\eps$.
 This ansatz could be viewed as a higher order refinement of the standard para-controlled ansatz in \cite{para_control_SPDE} adapted to the operator $\d_t - \lL_\eps$.
-We expect the methods and techniques developed for this problem can be applied to other similar models such as dynamical $\phi^4_3$ and KPZ equations.
-On the other hand, since para-products are not conveniently compatible with variable coefficients, and since most of the extra difficulties from the homogenisation side are a consequence of small scale oscillations, one expects further developments of the theory of regularity structures (\cite{rs_theory}) along the lines of \cite{st_homo_phi42} to have the potential to achieve a general and systematic framework to establish the periodic homogenisation of a broad class of singular stochastic PDEs.
+We expect similar techniques can be applied to other models such as dynamical $\phi^4_3$, but technically much more involved, since Fourier methods based on trigonometric functions are not conveniently compatible with variable coefficients.